 IG: Your innovation turns huge quantities of clays & subsoils into an aggregate replacement product on construction sites and has seen you identified as a unicorn technology at a recent presentation in the House Commons in London.
 So, given that most excavated clays & subsoils are traditionally deemed a waste material, how does this work?

-TG: “Imagine that you have 98% of your end product on site already.
+JT: “Imagine that you have 98% of your end product on site already.
 Using our globally patent protected technology and process, Ecofill typically add 2% binder addition rate to the subsoils in order for an aggregate replacement product to be produced.

 “By the industry adopting the more cost effective Ecofill technology, we can replace huge quantities of imported aggregate therefore significantly decarbonising construction by the simple reduction of unnecessary wagon movements.
 This in turn will assist in achieving all our common goals and building a better future for generations to come.